Macao’s total population was estimated to be 683,100 at the end of 2020.

 Historic City of Macao

-Comprising over 20 ancient monuments and urban squares interwoven in the heart of the city, the historic district is collectively known as “The Historic Centre of Macao” and inscribed on the World Heritage List in 2005.
+Comprising over 20 monuments and urban squares interwoven in the heart of the city, the historic district is collectively known as “The Historic Centre of Macao” and inscribed on the World Heritage List in 2005.
 It stands today as a living testimony to the integration and co-existence of eastern and western cultures over a unique chapter in history.
 Leisurely explore the Historic Centre of Macao, one will discover various magnificent heritages and unveil their wonderful stories!

 For more information on each of the monuments, please browse Macao Government Tourism Office website.